anythingcodes/anythingcodes.github.io/README.md

 # http://anything.codes
-Landing page for course materials and slides, customized for Girl Develop It's Boston chapter by Liz Shaw
+Landing page for course materials and slides used as part of Girl Develop It Boston courses.
+Taught by Liz Shaw.